Below are the combined sailing instructions for both dinghy and cruiser competitors.

 11. Scoring System

 11.1.
-The Low Point System of scoring will be used as in Appendix A 4.1 with the following amendments (these alter RRS Appendix A 4.2):
+The Low Point System of scoring will be used as in RRS Appendix A4 with the following amendments (these alter RRS Appendix A4):

-DNF, RAF – Number of boats scored as competing boats in an individual race + 1
+DNF, RET – number of boats scored as competing boats in an individual race + 1

-DSQ – Number of boats scored as competing boats in an individual race + 3
+DNC, NSC – (Dinghy) – number of boats scored as competing boats in an individual race + 3

-DNC – Number of boats scored as competing boats in an individual race + 3 for dinghy OR the maximum number of boats competing in any one race during the series + 3 for cruiser.
+DNC, NSC – (Cruiser) – the maximum number of boats competing in any one race of the series + 3

-Where a member acquires an alternative boat within a class, they may apply in writing to the relevant Sailing Sub Committee to request to transfer results to the new boat.
+Cruiser Overall trophies are determined by the sum of the overall positions in each of the primary series, including the series for which the boat is ineligible for a prize.
+No discard is allowed.
+The primary series for cruisers are Evening 1, Evening 2, Offshore, Middle Distance and Pursuit.
+Where a member acquires an alternative boat within a class, they may apply in writing to the Sailing Sub-Committee to request to transfer results to the new boat.

 11.3.
-Average points are calculated as the mean average points of all races sailed in the series by the member and can be claimed when the member: Undertakes a scheduled rota duty (excluding Cruiser Race Officer duties and galley duties during the weekend series) Is specifically asked by the Dinghy Race Officer to undertake a duty or takes part in training activities as sanctioned by the Training Group.
-Average points to count per Series.
-12+ sailed races – two, up to 11 races – one Weekend and Mid Bay Series (2 races back-to-back) – two
+Average points are calculated as the mean average points of all races sailed in the series by the member and can be claimed when the member cannot compete in a race because they: have undertaken a scheduled rota duty (excluding cruiser Race Officer duties and galley or bar duties during the weekend series), have been specifically asked by the dinghy Race Officer to undertake a duty, or are taking part in training activities as sanctioned by the Training Group.

-If the full number of scheduled races in any Series is not sailed, the number of average points to count may be varied at the discretion of the Dinghy Committee and rescored.
+Average points for an individual helm for dinghies, or individual yachts for cruisers, to count per series: 12+ sailed races – two, up to 11 races – one.
+If the full number of scheduled races in any series is not sailed, the number of average points to count may be varied at the discretion of the Dinghy/Cruiser Committee and re-scored.

 12.1.
-Handicap information will be provided for the respective cruiser fleets prior to the commencement of the race calendar.
+All cruiser club races will be sailed under the RYAYTC handicap system.
+Information will be provided for the respective cruiser fleets prior to the commencement of the race calendar.

 13. Local Variations

 13.2.
-All boats shall keep clear of Isles of Scilly freight and passenger vessels on their approach or exit from Penzance Harbour.
-Any boat failing to keep clear shall be subject to instant disqualification without hearing.
+All boats shall keep clear of any large commercial vessels on their approach or exit from Penzance Harbour.
+Any boat failing to keep clear shall be subject to instant disqualification by the dinghy/cruiser Race Officer without hearing.
 This alters RRS 63.1

 Dinghy – this section applies to dinghy competitors